 - Cleaning products

-The secure construction of new residences also contributes greatly to inferior IAQ.
-Fixtures like weather stripping and storm doors are designed to lower energy costs.
+The snug construction of modern houses also contributes majorly to bad IAQ.
+Fixtures like weather stripping and storm doors are designed to decrease energy costs.
 However, they also stop proper ventilation by keeping indoor air in and outside air out.
-The outcome may be an accumulation of fumes inside your house.
+The outcome could be a buildup of vapors within your house.

 Poor IAQ can be a direct or indirect source of various health problems.
-Medical experts have found that as many as half of all illnesses are tied or worsened by indoor air pollution.
+Medical professionals have found that as many as half of all illnesses are linked or worsened by indoor air pollution.

-Pollutants in your house can create flu-like sickness such as headaches, nausea and respiratory inflammation.
+Pollutants in your residence can create flu-like illness such as headaches, nausea and respiratory sensitivity.
 It can also worsen allergies and asthma.

-Adequate ventilation also is an important factor in enhancing indoor air quality, because it reduces the amount of indoor pollutants.
+Adequate ventilation also is an important factor in enhancing indoor air quality, as it reduces the level of indoor pollutants.